codeninja02/Messaging-App/README.md

   }
 ```

-Next step is to create groups in the database.
+Next step is to just create groups in the database.

 ## Social Links